kaznak/shell-command-mcp/README.md

   - mount a host directory to the container /home/mcp directory for persistence. it become the home directory the AI works in.
   - if the host directory is empty, the initial files will be copied form the backup in the container.

+## Design Philosophy

+This MCP server provides AI with a workspace similar to that of a human.
+Authorization is limited not by MCP functions, but by container isolation and external authorization restrictions.

+It provides more general tools such as shell script execution, so that they can be used without specialized knowledge of tool use.

+The server implementation is kept as simple as possible to facilitate code auditing.

 ## Getting Started

 ### Prerequisites